corinz/M8/README.md

 3. A working GraphQL API with an Apollo client

 Here's a list of future features:
+1. Unit tests
-1. Searching resources by short name, by plural noun, or fuzzy
+2. Searching resources by short name, by plural noun, or fuzzy
-2. Namespace filtering
+3. Namespace filtering
-3. Sorting columns lexicographically
+4. Sorting columns lexicographically
-4. Cluster info/stats display
+5. Cluster info/stats display
-5. Displaying/handling complex datastructures in the UI
+6. Displaying/handling complex datastructures in the UI
-6. Viewing raw yaml, events, and logs
+7. Viewing raw yaml, events, and logs
-7. Advanced features
-    - responsive UI
-    - shell/exec
-    - port forwarding
-    - edit resources
-    - breadcrumb nav
-    - graphql query builder for advanced queries
+8. Advanced features: responsive UI, shell/exec, port forwarding, edit resources, breadcrumb nav, graphql query builder for advanced queries

 **Contributions for these features are welcome!**